MarkTuson/ambulance_simulation/README.md

 This package contains the code to run an ambulance simulation.
 It's split into three files; data-methods creates the intial data set on which the simulation runs, methods contains the simulation methods and main combines and runs these in the simulation itself.

+An example jupyter notebook of results analysis is given in `analysis.ipynb`.

 # Usage